St. Cloud Technical and Community College

 All applicants pay a $20 application fee.

 You can complete your studies in less time and for less total cost if you come well prepared for college-level work, especially by taking math, English, science, and social studies classes every year in high school.
-Also, some programs of study require more math and science, so your high school preparation makes a difference.
+Some programs of study require more math and science, so your high school preparation makes a difference.

 Hands on, High tech, & Affordable